vyshnaviseelamsetti/sql-ecommerce-data-analysis/documentation/business_questions.md

 4. How has monthly revenue changed over time?
 5. Which months has generated the highest revenue?
 6. Which cities contribute the most revenue?
+7. What is the month-over-month revenue growth rate?

 **CUSTOMER ANALYSIS**